MIT-CAVE/cave_cli/README.md

 # cave_cli
-A unix based cli to simplify and streamline the creation and development process for `cave_app`s
+A unix based Command Line Interface (CLI) to simplify and streamline the creation and development process for `cave_app`s

 ## Development Prerequisites